How to Take a Gap Year when You Can’t Afford to Travel

 By the time you reach matric, a few things are true: Your opinions about important things such as politics and equality are formed, you’ve known since you were, at least, four what you wanted to “be” and you’ve changed your mind countless times what it is exactly you want to “be.”

 So before you invest in a (sadly) expensive education, why not spend your gap year getting to know your industry of interest?
 Most industries have learnerships where you’re allowed to learn some of the technical know-how you need to do the job.
 However, other professions require you to get the degree first.

 Did you know that testing the waters in your industry can launch your career?
 Organisations such as Livity Africa and Umuzi are all about empowering young people who want to break into the media and advertising industry.

 There’s probably no way that you’ll be able to sell your parents or guardians on the idea of you just taking the year off and simply doing nothing.
-These options create a balance by covering your desire to do something different while allowing you to earn money, which should keep your parents from worrying that you are throwing your life away.
+These gap options create a balance by covering your desire to do something different while allowing you to earn money, which should keep your parents from worrying that you are throwing your life away.